Suraporn/nba_player_comparison/README.md

 ## Welcome!

-Welcome to the `NBA Player Comparison` App  :confetti_ball:  ！
+Welcome to the `NBA Player Comparison` app  :confetti_ball:  ！

 Thank you for visiting my project and hope all of you can enjoy browsing the NBA player performance.